How to Design a Corporate Website

 Props to this architectural firm that is one eye-catching website that is truly one of a kind.

 Its homepage is one of the most interesting ones you’ll ever encounter.
-What’s good is that its “map” actually works as the links to the related projects are embedded.
+What’s good is that its “map” works as the links to the related projects are embedded.

 Apart from sony.com, where you’ll see all of the company’s latest products, they also have sony.net, their corporate website.